Bhagi2960/Pharmaceutical-Drug-Data-Analysis/README.md

 Detailed analysis included in the jupiter note book file.

 Generate Summary Statistics
-Create a DataFrame of summary statistics.
-Remember, there is more than one method to produce the results you're after, so the method you use is less important than the result.
+Below is DataFrame of summary statistics.

-Your summary statistics should include:
+Specifications for summary statistics:

 A row for each drug regimen.
-These regimen names should be contained in the index column.
+These regimen names will be contained in the index column.

 A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.